Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

 Across the courtyard from Fiesta, you will find a fabulous little bakery called Sugar Mama Cookies.

 Once inside, you find yourself surrounded by delicious baked goods.
-Sugar Mama Cookies offers all sorts of cookies, cupcakes, cheesecakes, and cakes.
+Sugar Mama Cookies offers cookies, cupcakes, cheesecakes, and cakes.
 You can even buy cake by the slice!

 Choccolatte’s & Third Street Treasures